sparcopen/infrastructure/_posts/2022-06-28-institutional-responses.md

 ---

-### Proactive Steps to Reduce the Negative Impacts of Consolidation

 There are a variety of actions that institutions may consider to reduce the potential for negative impacts stemming from this acquisition:

 1. Documenting any impact the breadth or integration of Elsevier’s products has on institutional choices about what products to use.